Levin1007/FinaceHub/README.md

 # FinanceHub

-FinanceHub is a desktop tool collection for financial calculations in Scala.
+FinanceHub is a console tool collection for financial calculations in Scala.
 The app offers various tools such as investment calculators, compound interest calculators, loan calculators, and budget planners.